Documentation

 • --object-store: Specifies the type of Object store to use.
 InfluxDB supports the following: local file system (file), memory, S3 (and compatible services like Ceph or Minio) (s3), Google Cloud Storage (google), and Azure Blob Storage (azure).

-• --node-id: A string identifier that determines the server’s storage path within the configured storage location
+• --node-id: A string identifier that determines the server’s storage path within the configured storage location, and, in a multi-node setup, is used to reference the node.

 The following examples show how to start InfluxDB 3 with different object store configurations: